gameblabla/tailtale/Readme_dc.txt

 You can burn the cdi image with ImgBurn and the cdi plugin.
 Burn at 10x (or 12x if you can)

+Changelog:
+V1.1 : Recompiled against newer SDL version.
+This should speed it up a bit.
+It was already fullspeed before but at least this should reduce the power consumption.